razpinator/rayo/PROMPTS.md

 Using Golang, I want to develop a programming language.

-Goal: Write a precise language spec for “functure”.
+Goal: Write a precise language spec for “rayo”.

 Inputs:
 - Python’s reserved keywords (use ALL and ONLY these).